 1. Royal Conservatory Of Music Examination (RCM) Study 2.
 RCM Registration 3.
 Non-Examination Study 4.
 Lesson Preparation 5.
 Becoming Your Best 6.
 Make Up Lesson Policy 7.
 Studio Concerts, Master Classes, Festivals & Competitions 8.
 Vocal Hygiene & Health 9.
 RCM Theory, Harmony & History Requirements - Online Course 10.
 High School RCM Examination Accreditation 11.
 Twenty Reasons To Value Music 12.
 Why Study Music?

 RCM EXAMINATION STUDY: Typically students should plan to study one full calendar year toward an exam.
+All students study a minimum of one professional hour per week.
+A professional hour of study is fifty minutes.
 The systematic physiological, creative, intellectual development and progression of skill is completely dependent on regular lesson time and practice.
 Practice time should be distributed evenly throughout the week over a minimum of at least five days between weekly lessons.
 This is essential for proper physiological coordination, innervation, development, and muscle memory to inhabit and strengthen the anatomical reflexes in every instrument, including the voice.
 One question that every student needs to ask themselves is this: How much time to I spend on my computer/iPad/Telephone/Technical Device each day compared to my time practicing singing/piano?
 RCM Preparatory - 20 minutes/5x per week RCM I - 30 minutes/5x per week RCM II - 35 minutes/5x per week RCM III - 40 minutes/5x per week RCM IV - 45 minutes/5x per week RCM V - 50 minutes/5x per week RCM VI - 60 minutes/5x per week RCM VII - 65 minutes/5x per week (Theory Level 6 or 7 Required For High School Music Credit) RCM VIII - 75 minutes/5x per week (Theory Level 8 Required For High School Music Credit) RCM IX - 90 minutes/5x per week RCM X - 120 minutes/5x per week (University Audition Entrance Level) ARCT - 180 minutes/5x per week

 Investing in regular practice will successfully assist in the management of weekly musical progress and is vital to acquiring optimal results.
 This schedule applies to the study of any instrument, be it piano or voice.
 Not everyone wishes to do musical examinations, but setting goals contribute to a superior outcome in the long term.